 Google discussed the importance of alt tags as early as 2007, and they’re an integral part of Google’s image publishing guidelines.
 The search engine’s intention to move towards a more comprehensive visual search is confirmed with every update.

-Hence, optimizing alt text for images might still be a novelty to some, but alt text best practices will soon be essential for anyone creating content out there on the internet.
+Hence, optimizing alt text might still be a novelty to some, but alt text best practices will soon be essential for anyone creating content out there on the internet.

 How to Add Alt Text to Images on Your Page